alexis141/frontend-blog/README.md

 •	Dynamic Content: Responsive layout for seamless browsing across devices.

-•	Modern Technologies: The blog leverages [React, Vue, or relevant tech stack] for the frontend and [Node.js, Django, etc.] for backend operations
+•	Modern Technologies: The blog leverages  for the frontend and  for backend operations

 •	Styling: Clean, minimalistic design implemented with CSS frameworks